Using Money in Japan: An Australian Guide

-Here's a comprehensive guide to ensure you have a smooth and enjoyable trip, covering cash, money exchange, ATMs, and various travel cards.
+Here's a comprehensive guide to ensure you have a smooth and enjoyable trip, covering getting cash in Japan, money exchange and ATMs.

 Do You Need Cash in Japan?